shonenxnaifu/jsi-scraper/README.md

 ## Setup

-1. Make sure you have Python 3.11 installed
+1. Make sure you have Python 3.11+ installed (Python 3.10 is also supported when using Docker)
 2. Install the required dependencies:

 ```bash